aCELLerated Interventional Orthopedics

 Hip pain can occur at any time, making it difficult to take a walk, climb stairs, or run errands.
 If you experience hip pain that lasts for a week or more, don’t wait to seek treatment.
 At aCELLerated Interventional Orthopedics, interventional spine and pain management physician Brian Rich, MD, offers a variety of minimally invasive treatments to manage hip pain.
-To make an appointment at the practice in Southlake, Texas, or Lawton, Oklahoma, call the nearest office today or book online.
+To make an appointment at the practice in Decatur, Texas, or Lawton, Oklahoma, call the nearest office today or book online.

 Hip pain refers to any stiffness, aching, or discomfort that affects one or both of your hip joints.
 It can occur due to a sports or work injury or as a result of problems with the joint itself.
 In some cases, hip pain is caused by a disease like osteoarthritis or cancer.

 When should I see a pain specialist about hip pain?

 Hip pain isn’t always something to worry about.
 Often, it responds to at-home treatments like rest, ice, or light stretching.
 If your symptoms last for more than a few days, or they prevent you from doing regular activities like work or exercise, make an appointment with Dr. Rich.
 That’s especially true if your pain occurs alongside swelling, redness, or tenderness.

 Dr. Rich diagnosis hip pain by reviewing your medical history and asking about your symptoms, including:

 - When did the pain start?

 - Is the pain worse in the morning or at night?

 - Does the pain affect your ability to walk?